You’ve heard it said before—probably many times—that it’s important to live in the present moment.

 - You Are Here: Discovering the Magic of the Present Moment by Thich Nhat Hanh (Amazon)

 - 10-Minute Mindfulness: 71 Habits for Living in the Present Moment by S. J. Scott and Barrie Davenport (Amazon)

 - Present Moment Awareness: A Simple, Step-by-Step Guide to Living in the Now by Shannon Duncan (Amazon)

 - The Present Moment: 365 Daily Affirmations by Louise Hay (Amazon)

 - How to Live in the Present Moment, Version 2.0 – Let Go of the Past and Stop Worrying About the Future by Matt Morris and Shah Faisal Ahmad (Amazon)

-To check out our comprehensive list of the top 50 mindfulness books, click here.
+You can also check out our comprehensive list of the top 50 mindfulness books.

 20 Quotes on the Here and the Now

 For a great list of quotes on living in the present moment, check out this piece from Habits for Wellbeing.
 Their 20 quotes include: